-

 On January 30, 2025, USCIS Asylum Division Chief John Lafferty issued Memorandum HQRAIO 120/12a to all Asylum Office staff, outlining updated procedures for the determination of initial jurisdiction over asylum applications filed by unaccompanied minors, as required by the settlement agreement in J.O.P. v.
 DHS, 8:19-cv-01944 (D. Md.).
 The new procedures take effect on February 24, 2025, superseding in part a 2009 USCIS memorandum and the 2013 Kim Memo, and will remain in effect until at least February 24, 2028.

 Under the new procedures, asylum officers adopt prior UC determinations made by ICE or CBP without further factual inquiry, so long as those determinations were in effect when asylum application was filed with USCIS or EOIR.
 An asylum officer may reject jurisdiction if a person in removal proceedings previously determined to be a UC was subsequently placed in adult ICE detention before filing for asylum.
-In this circumstance, an applicant but be given the opportunity to rebut the determination.
+In this circumstance, an applicant must be given the opportunity to rebut the determination.
 Where EOIR makes a determination about whether an applicant is a UC, USCIS may not defer to that determination if EOIR concludes the applicant was not a UC, but may defer if EOIR determines the applicant was a UC (and that USCIS would therefore have jurisdictions).
 Where no UC determination has been made, asylum officers make a new factual determination regarding whether the individual was a UC at the time of filing.

 View Document